-With hepatocyte transplantation being the gold-standard for liver repopulating transplantation assay, the liver repopulating capacity of isolated HPC were investigated using similar assays.
-HPC can be enriched by density gradient centrifugation from the liver non-parenchymal fraction after proteases digestion[21,25,53].
+With hepatocyte transplantation as the gold-standard for the liver-repopulating transplantation assay, the liver-repopulating capacity of isolated HPCs were investigated using similar assays.
+HPCs can be enriched by density gradient centrifugation from the liver non-parenchymal fraction after protease digestion[21,25,53].
 Fluorescence-activated cell sorting (FACS) is often used to isolate a pure HPC population.
-However, HPCs do not have a specific marker and often share surface markers e.g: c-kit, Thy-1 with other cell types such as haematopoietic cells[6,63,64].
-This raised doubts about whether HPC originates from the bone marrow, but transplantation assays and lineage tracing studies have proven HPC originates from cholangiocytes and not the bone marrow[42,53].
-Multiple surface markers have been used to isolate cholangiocyte subpopulations with liver repopulating capacity, these include EpCAM, Trop2, CD24, CD133, LGR5, c-kit, CD44, Thy-1 and etc[22,25,42,51,53,57].
+However, HPCs do not have a specific marker and often share surface markers (e.g., c-kit, Thy-1) with other cell types such as haematopoietic cells[6,63,64].
+This raised doubts about whether HPCs originate from the bone marrow, but transplantation assays and lineage-tracing studies have proven that HPCs originate from cholangiocytes and not the bone marrow[42,53].
+Multiple surface markers have been used to isolate cholangiocyte subpopulations with liver-repopulating capacity, which include EpCAM, Trop2, CD24, CD133, LGR5, c-kit, CD44, Thy-1, etc[22,25,42,51,53,57].
 Due to the relatively low numbers of isolated cells, most studies culture the isolated cells in vitro before transplantation.
-Upon transplantation, transplanted cells can differentiate into hepatocytes and self-renew[21,22,24,25,42,51,53,63].
-However, the magnitude of repopulation is still relatively low compared to primary hepatocytes transplantation, this remains a challenge for using HPC for cell therapy[65].
-Refinements to increase the degree of repopulation, either by targeting the engraftment efficiency or the differentiation capacity are required.
-Nevertheless, an advantage of using biliary derived cells for transplantation is that cholangiocytes are more resistant to protease digestion than hepatocytes and can be cultured in vitro, which is difficult to achieve for primary hepatocytes.
-In addition to regenerate damaged hepatocytes, human liver organoids derived from cholangiocytes have also been used to regenerate extrabiliary bile ducts in vivo after seeded with biodegradable scaffolds[66].
+Upon transplantation, cells can differentiate into hepatocytes and self-renew[21,22,24,25,42,51,53,63].
+However, the magnitude of repopulation is still relatively low compared to primary hepatocyte transplantation, which remains a challenge for using HPCs in cell therapy[65].
+Refinements to increase the degree of repopulation, either by targeting the engraftment efficiency or the differentiation capacity, are required.
+Nevertheless, an advantage of using biliary-derived cells for transplantation is that cholangiocytes are more resistant to protease digestion than hepatocytes and can be cultured in vitro, which is difficult to achieve for primary hepatocytes.
+In addition to regenerating damaged hepatocytes, human liver organoids derived from cholangiocytes have also been used to regenerate extrabiliary bile ducts in vivo after being seeded with biodegradable scaffolds[66].
 The use of cultured cholangiocytes to regenerate damaged liver epithelium seems promising.
-However, the heterogeneity of cells within the culture, and whether prolonged culture alters the characteristics and the long-term stability of the cells need to be further investigated.
+However, the heterogeneity of cells within the culture, and whether prolonged culture alters the characteristics and the long-term stability of the cells, need to be further investigated.

 The plasticity of hepatocytes

 The liver is deemed a highly regenerative organ mainly due to the remarkable regenerative capacity of hepatocytes.
-The proliferative capacity of hepatocytes is well characterised that when acute liver injury occurs, hepatocyte initiates a series of pathways to restore the loss mass[67].
-These studies are mostly performed using the model of PHH, which substantial amount of the liver has been resected.
-It was commonly presumed that proliferation is the main mechanism of hepatocytes to compensate the loss of the liver mass.
-However, a study by Miyaoka and colleagues shown that hepatocyte hypertrophy (i.e., increase in hepatocyte size) contributes concurrently with proliferation to compensate the loss of liver mass[68,69].
-However, this regeneration process does not occur in a form of the regrown of the original resected lobes, instead, the replacement of the original mass occurs at the remnant lobes.
+The proliferative capacity of hepatocytes is well characterised such that when acute liver injury occurs, hepatocytes initiate a series of pathways to restore the lost mass[67].
+These studies are mostly performed using the PHH model, where a substantial portion of the liver is resected.
+It was commonly presumed that proliferation is the main mechanism used by hepatocytes to compensate for the loss of liver mass.
+However, a study by Miyaoka and colleagues show that hepatocyte hypertrophy (i.e. increase in hepatocyte size) contributes concurrently with proliferation to compensate for the loss of liver mass[68,69].
+However, this regeneration process does not promote regrowth of the original resected lobes, but instead, the replacement of the original mass occurs at the remnant lobes.
 It has been showed that YAP/Hippo signalling plays a major role in controlling the restoration of the liver mass to its original size[70].
-However, it needs to be noted that in the PHH model, the remnant lobes are not affected by any injury, which is uncommon in most clinical cases of acute liver failure that patients have substantial inflammatory effects or senescence in the liver such as paracetamol overdose.
+However, it needs to be noted that in the PHH model, the remnant lobes are not affected by any injury, which is uncommon in most clinical cases of acute liver failure.
+Patients have substantial inflammatory effects or senescence in the liver, such as paracetamol overdose.